PatWyr/Test/README.md

 val result: List<CustomerAddress> = provider.fetch(filter, sortBy = listOf("name".asc), range = 0L..20L)
 ```

-The `SqlDataLoader` honors the `@As` annotation when mapping class instances from the outcome of the `SELECT *` clause.
+The `SqlDataLoader` honors the `@ColumnName` annotation when mapping class instances from the outcome of the `SELECT *` clause.
 If you don't use SQL aliases
-but you stick to use `@As`, then you can use the `Filter` class hierarchy to filter out the results, and you can use `SortClause` to sort
+but you stick to use `@ColumnName`, then you can use the `Filter` class hierarchy to filter out the results, and you can use `SortClause` to sort
 the results.
 Just keep in mind to pass in the database column name into the `Filter` and `SortClause`, and not the bean property name.

 ## Aliases